Forensic Light Sources and Alternate Light Examination

 Filter degradation.
 Interference filters degrade over time, particularly when exposed to high-intensity UV.
 The HOSDB (Home Office Scientific Development Branch, UK) ALS validation studies and the ENFSI Fingerprint Working Group guidelines both specify that excitation filters should be spectrally tested at defined intervals (typically annually or after a specified number of operating hours) to verify that their passband and blocking characteristics remain within specification.
 A degraded filter that allows off-band leakage can produce both false-positive fluorescence (from the wrong excitation wavelength) and reduced sensitivity (from reduced on-band transmission).

-The following wavelength-selection table is derived from published forensic ALS validation studies and from the protocols published by the FBI Laboratory, the UK HOSDB, the ENFSI, and Australian forensic laboratories.
-It represents the primary recommended wavelength channels and their secondary alternatives for major evidence classes.
+The wavelength-selection guidance below is derived from published ALS validation studies and from protocols issued by the FBI Laboratory, UK HOSDB, ENFSI, and Australian forensic laboratories.
+It covers primary recommended wavelength channels and secondary alternatives for major evidence classes.

 Biological fluids (semen, saliva, vaginal secretion, urine).
 Primary excitation: 254 nm (UV-C) or 365 nm (UV-A) for general screening; 415-450 nm (blue-violet) for secondary screening on coloured substrates.
 Viewing filter: UV barrier goggles (100% UV blocking) for 254-365 nm, yellow goggles for 415-450 nm.
 Mechanism: fluorescence of aromatic amino acids (tryptophan, tyrosine) and nucleotides (see next topic for the Jablonski diagram).
 Limitations: many substrate materials also fluoresce under UV-A; a positive result under UV is a presumptive indicator requiring confirmatory immunological or DNA testing.
 The FBI OSAC standard OS-1 for biological evidence handling and the UK CPS rape and sexual offence investigation guidance both specify UV ALS as the first-line screening tool.